 Do the most important things early in the day in case those attractions close down unexpectedly later in the day, leaving you without other opportunities to ride.

 Since there is so much to do and see at Hollywood Studios, you are going to need to have a good plan.
-Well before you go, decide which attractions, shows, and characters that are the most important to your family and prioritize your day around those.
+Well before you go, decide which attractions, shows, and characters are the most important to your family and prioritize your day around those.

 Look at the list of restaurants and read the menus too.
 Then make dining reservations for any table service restaurants you want to go to.